 Over eight years of service - twenty-six working days per year.

-Scientific Visitors with appointments of more than six months accrue vacation at the rate of twenty-six working days per year.
+Jobs assigned to the Management pay structure; Ladder Track Scientists and Engineers; and Visitors on Payroll with appointments of more than six months accrue vacation at the rate of twenty-six working days per year.

 Part-time eligible employees earn vacation in proportion to their appointments.
 Employees with appointments of six months or less (including visitors) and Casual employees receive no vacation credit.